junodofbelhaven/Favorite-Sites-Project/README.md

    - Execute the SQL file included with the project on your MySQL server to create the required database and tables.

 2. **Update Database Connection Settings:**
-   - In the source code, locate the connection string line:
+   - In the source code, ConnectorSQL class, locate the connection string line:
      ```
      "jdbc:mysql://localhost:3306/sitesdatabase", "root", "asdbnm1122"
      ```